b7w/limited-fm/docs/intro/overview.rst

   plus Anonymous libs if turn on and in database created special user. if User have the some lib as Anonymous, the Users permission will be taken.

+| Photos can be viewed in a beautiful gallery.
+Where implemented privies and full screen images.

 | Super user can view and edit all libs.

 | File manager have simple history and Trash bin.